 WHAT HAS CHANGED FOR TRAVELLERS?

-The automated Entry Exit System or EES rules directly affect almost all travellers from countries outside the Schengen area.
-This includes all tourists, business, and transit passengers.
-When travellers from any third countries enter any Schengen-listed countries, for the first time, they will be required to provide biometric data, a facial image and four fingerprints.
-On subsequent entries, they will simply scan their travel document at any electronic kiosk.
-Once their identity is confirmed, using a type of recognition software, they will automatically be granted entry and will no longer receive a passport stamp.
-An electronic automatic visa will be issued to their travel document instead.
+The automated EES rules directly affect almost all travellers from countries outside of its remit.
+This includes all tourists, business, and transit passengers from non-European Union countries.
+When travellers from any third countries enter any Schengen-listed countries for the first time, they are required to provide biometric data, which includes a facial image and fingerprints.

 CYPRUS & UK PASSPORT HOLDERS